TommiTerza/x-heep/docs/source/index.rst

 Peripheral subsystem domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The peripheral subsystem includes the general-purpose peripherals that are not commonly used during the processing or acquisition phases but that are a nice-to-have in a multi-functional microcontroller.
+The peripheral subsystem includes the general-purpose user_peripherals that are not commonly used during the processing or acquisition phases but that are a nice-to-have in a multi-functional microcontroller.
 It includes a general-purpose timer, a platform-level interrupt controller (PLIC), an inter-integrated circuit (I2C) interface, a serial peripheral interface (SPI) and 24 general-purpose input-output (GPIO).
 This subsystem is connected to the bus through a single interface but features an internal second level of decoding to direct the request to the proper peripheral.
 The subsystem can be clock-gated to save dynamic power or it can be switched off when not used for a long time.

 Always-on peripheral subsystem domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^